khoa-nguyen-gft/myBrain/README.md

 - **Algorithm** is defined as a process or set of well-defined instructions that are typically used to solve a particular group of problems or perform a specific type of calculation.
 ![Alt text](images/Sorting%20Algorithm.png)

 + **Sorting Algorithm**: is used to rearrange a given array or list elements according to a comparison operator on the elements.
-The comparison operator is used to decide the new order of element in the respective data structure.
+The comparison operator is used to decide the new order of elements in the respective data structure.
    - [Code Distinct](./O01_algorithms/algorithm_code/kotlin/src/main/java/_01_hackerrank/sorting_041_Distinct): Compute number of distinct values in an array.
    - [Code MaxProductOfThree](./O01_algorithms/algorithm_code/kotlin/src/main/java/_01_hackerrank/sorting_042_MaxProductOfThree/): Maximize A[P] * A[Q] * A[R] for any triplet (P, Q, R).
    - [Code Triangle](./O01_algorithms/algorithm_code/kotlin/src/main/java/_01_hackerrank/sorting_043_Triangle/): Determine whether a triangle can be built from a given set of edges.